 An in-depth investigation in production of woodcarving techniques.
 Topics will include finishing and preservation of carved objects.
-Leathersmithing applications will include design of original craft objects and construction of non-wearlocal, state, and federal level.
+Leathersmithing applications will include design of original craft objects and construction of non-wearable objects.
+Course will further student's skills in woodcarving and leather.
+(Prerequisite: CRFT 2310)